Recent News

 “I’m still exploring my options while I’m at RCC, and I’m not sure what path I’m going to take,” she said.

 But Morton is collecting some good experience for the MOA field – and work experience in general.
-She landed a job in RCC’s Financial Aid office, hired the same day she applied for a campus Work Study position.
+She landed a job in RCC’s Financial Aid office, hired the same day she applied for the campus Work Study position.

 Morton’s journey to this point was rather rocky.